ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/using-processwatch.md

 ---

 ## Using Process Watch
-Process Watch can be used to prove the presence (or absence) of certain instructions.
-For example consider the following simple workload
+Process Watch can be used to determine the presence (or absence) of certain instructions.
+In this section, you will use Process Watch to detect the use of NEON and SVE instructions by this example workload.
+Start by saving the simple workload shown below in a file name `workload.c`:
 ```C
 #include <stdint.h>
 #define LEN 1024